datahubio/datarich-demo/README.md

 👀 [[story2|Dataset example]]

-## But wait, what is a DataRich document?
+## But wait, what is a data-rich document?

 ![[data-rich-document.png]]